mooreryan/ZetaHunter/README.md

 4. Multi-threaded processing
 5. Chimera checking
 6. Flags for sequences not related to the curated database (i.e. not Zetaproteobacteria)
-7. Cytoscape-compatible output file for OTU network analysis.
+7. Cytoscape-compatible output file for OTU network analysis

 ## Running ZetaHunter with Docker ##